 Safer Recruitment – Recruitment and Selection Training

 It is desirable for at least one member of the interview panel to have completed the Safer Recruitment Training successfully prior to the start of the recruitment process.
 It is at least essential for the panel to acknowledge the importance of selecting candidates who have an understanding of the education system especially in terms of laws protecting the welfare of children.
-They must also be aware that appointments can only be finalised once a CRB has been issued for a candidate.
+They must also be aware that appointments can only be finalised once a DBS has been issued for a candidate.
 This process could take over four weeks.

 Objective: The recruitment process is to attract, select and retain staff who will successfully and positively contribute to the future development of the school.
 The first experience an individual has is important, therefore the experience should be positive and all those responsible for recruiting will: